Arlberg Tunnel Special Toll

 Is the Arlberg Tunnel subject to a route toll?

 Yes.
-Like many other tunnels and road sections in Austria, the Arlberg Tunnel is subject to a route toll.
-Therefore, a separate route toll must be paid for using the Arlberg Tunnel, regardless of whether you have a vignette.
+Like many other tunnel and road sections in Austria, the Arlberg Tunnel is subject to a route toll.
+Therefore, a separate route toll must be paid to use the Arlberg Tunnel, regardless of whether you hold a vignette.

 How much does it cost to drive through the Arlberg Tunnel?

-The cost of driving through the Arlberg Tunnel varies depending on the number of trips and the selected tariff option.
-Please refer to the current information provided by ASFINAG for exact prices.
+The cost of driving through the Arlberg Tunnel varies depending on the number of journeys and the chosen tariff option.
+For exact prices, please refer to the current information provided by ASFINAG.

 Is the Arlberg Tunnel currently closed?

-The Arlberg Tunnel is currently not closed and is open to traffic as usual, subject to short-term closures due to maintenance work or unforeseen events.
+The Arlberg Tunnel is currently not closed and is regularly open to traffic, subject to brief closures due to maintenance work or unforeseen events.

 Yes.
 The Arlberg Tunnel can be bypassed via the Arlberg Pass.
-Alternatively, a detour is also possible via Germany (Munich – Rosenheim) or via Switzerland (Gotthard Tunnel or the San Bernardino route).
+Alternatively, a detour via Germany (Munich – Rosenheim) or via Switzerland (Gotthard Tunnel or San Bernardino route) is also possible.

 Michelle Albrecht